Box Car Racer (album): Touring

 Drummer Travis Barker, whose interest in post-hardcore music helped develop the album.

 To support the album, the project morphed into a full band, with Barker, DeLonge, and Kennedy.
 Barker invited his friend Anthony Celestino to play bass.
 He had initially wanted Alex Barreto, who was in the original Box Car Racer, to be a part of the "second version" of the band, but he could not get in touch with him.
 They played their first four shows in April 2002.
 The group commenced a full-scale tour behind the album in October 2002, with 22 North American shows supported by the Used and H_{2}O.

+Barker described the tour as a welcome return to small clubs after blink-182's arena success, saying he missed the intimacy of playing close to fans.
+He contrasted the experience with blink-182's "big venues," which he felt had become impersonal, and said he enjoyed the opportunity to form a new band on the road and perform in smaller rooms.
 Though DeLonge would joke around at shows, as he was known for doing with Blink-182, the overall mood was much different.
 "With Blink, I can't wait until I get done playing a song so I can say something stupid.
 With this band I hardly talk at all," he told Las Vegas Weekly.
 He expounded upon this in another interview: "It's a much more powerful, emotional experience than it is with Blink.
 To play songs and have them showcased to where it represents what this kind of music is all about is a welcome experience.
 It's not about anything but the music itself."